-Having visited Nusa Penida on several occasions, I have put together this complete guide of how you can join a Nusa Penida Tour with a travel company and also how to do a Nusa Penida Tour on your own.
+Having visited Nusa Penida on several occasions, I have put together this complete guide on how you can join a tour with a reliable travel company and also how you can do a tour of the island on your own.

 NUSA PENIDA TOUR – WITH A TRAVEL COMPANY

-The majority of people who don’t have enough time to spend a few days on Nusa Penida will generally book a Nusa Penida Tour which is a full-day trip from Bali.
+The majority of people who don’t have enough time to spend a few days in Nusa Penida will generally book a tour which is a full-day trip from Bali.

-With a hassle free pick-up from your hotel in Bali, return boat transfers from Bali to Nusa Penida, a hearty lunch and an English-speaking guide.
-All this for less than $40 USD.
+With hassle-free pick-up from your hotel in Bali, return boat transfers from Bali to Nusa Penida, a hearty lunch, and an English-speaking guide.

 WEST NUSA PENIDA TOUR

-The locations you will get to visit on a West Nusa Penida Tour are:
+The locations you will get to visit on a West Nusa Penida Day Trip are: